History of Cincinnati Nature Center

 The Founding of Cincinnati Nature Center

-For many years Stanley M. Rowe, Jr. had a vision of a wooded preserve where children of Cincinnati would be taught to appreciate and understand the natural world.
+For many years Stanley M. Rowe, Sr. had a vision of a wooded preserve where children of Cincinnati would be taught to appreciate and understand the natural world.
 In 1965, his vision became a reality with the creation of Cincinnati Nature Center.
 With the help of 12 dedicated and visionary naturalists, including Rosanne Krippendorf Adams, Marian Becker, Kay Benedict, Helen Black, Richard Deupree, Richard Durrell, Rowe Hoffman, Karl Maslowski, Kay Nyce, Fritz Rauh, Louise Rowe, and Louise Tate, the 175-acre wooded estate of Carl and Mary Krippendorf was acquired.
 A National Audubon Society evaluation confirmed the site in Perintown, Clermont County, now called Rowe Woods, was an excellent setting for a nature center.

 The Nature Center opened to the public on Sunday, April 16, 1967 with five staff members more than 300 founding members.
 The original Krippendorf residence was the first visitor center and director’s residence.
 School field trips began, and members had access to hiking trails and natural history programs.
 As described in the Cincinnati Enquirer Pictorial Magazine in April of 1967, the founders believed very strongly that children needed to have a personal experience in nature.

-Stanley Rowe, Jr.
+Stanley Rowe, Sr.

 Rowe Visitor Center opened on the edge of the recently built Powel Crosley Lake in 1971.
 This facility significantly expanded the capacity for members and school programs.
 In 1973, Neil McElroy, then Chairman of Procter and Gamble, and his wife, Camilla, donated their Long Branch Farm (LBF) in Goshen, Ohio, to Cincinnati Nature Center.
 The two were interested in its preservation use as green space and teaching people about the source of food and fiber.
 By 1975, Cincinnati Nature Center membership had grown to 3,214 members and the Nature Center now preserved over 1,200 acres, including more than 700 acres at Rowe Woods and 535 acres at Long Branch Farm & Trails.